devlato/goatse/README.md

 goatse
 ======

-command line util similar to cowsay but with text inside the extended goatse anus
+command line util similar to cowsay but with text inside a widely extended goatse anus